Sutta Kadhai

-Sutta Kadhai is a 2013 Indian Tamil-language black comedy film written and directed by Subu in his directorial debut.
+Sutta Kadhai is a 2013 Indian Tamil-language black comedy thriller film written and directed by Subu in his directorial debut.
 The film features an ensemble cast including Balaji Venugopal, Venkatesh Harinathan, Dongli Jumbo, Lakshmi Priyaa Chandramouli, Nassar, M. S. Bhaskar, Lakshmi Ramakrishnan, and Jayaprakash.
 The plot revolves around two police constables who try to solve a murder case in a village.

 Ravindar Chandrasekaran of Libra Productions produced the film, while cinematography was handled by Nizar.
 Sathish took charge of choreography, while Suriya was the editor.
 The music was composed by Harish Harz and Prashanth, better known by their stage name Madley Blues.
 Principal photography took place in and around Kodaikanal.
 The film released on 25 October 2013.